 The BS degrees in electrical engineering and microelectronic engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org, which certifies that they meet the highest quality standards of the corresponding professions and that the graduates are well prepared to enter a global workforce.

 For Enrollment and Graduation Data, Program Educational Objectives, and Student Outcomes, please visit the college’s Accreditation page.

 Faculty members in electrical and microelectronic engineering

 The field of artificial intelligence (AI) has produced significant innovations that impact our everyday lives.
 From autonomous vehicles, smart assistants, automated financial investing, to smart cities, health care, and logistics; AI has laid the foundation to push human civilization forward.
 The AI option of the electrical engineering BS degree provides you with the theoretical and practical skills necessary to design ethical intelligent agents that will continue to advance our society.
 The programming-focused curriculum allows you to study how agents can solve complex problems, make inferences and decisions, learn from data (classical and deep learning), and evolve over time while understanding the ethical implications and societal impacts of your designs.

-Smartphones, laptops, autonomous cars, cardiac pacemakers, blood pressure monitors, and more.
-These devices all embed computing systems into electrical components.
-And these systems require an electrical engineer with an understanding of computer engineering to help make them function efficiently.
-This option is part of the electrical engineering BS program.
+Smartphones, laptops, autonomous cars, cardiac pacemakers, and more–these devices all embed computing systems into electrical components and they require an electrical engineer with an understanding of computer engineering to make them function efficiently.

 In RIT’s electrical engineering degree, you’ll synthesize science, mathematics, technology, and application-oriented designs into world-class consumer products, timely microprocessors, state-of-the-art computers, advanced electronic components, and much more.